Paisabazaar app Today!

 CI = 13,449 – 10,000 = Rs.
 3,449

 There are two methods of calculating FD interest, Simple Interest and Compound Interest.
-On the basis of these interest calculation methods, we can arrive at the FD maturity amount.
+Based on these interest calculation methods, we can arrive at the FD maturity amount.
 The formula for calculating FD maturity amount using Simple Interest and Compound Interest is A = P + (P x R x T/100) and A = P + P {(1 + R/100) T – 1}, respectively, where:

 • A is the maturity amount